keith-turner/typo/README.md

 and write java objects directly to Accumulo fields.
 Typo serializes Java types in such a way that the lexicographic sort order corresponds to the object sort order.
-Typo is not an ORM layer, its purpose is to make it easy to read and write Java objects to the Accumulo key fields and value.
+Typo is not an ORM layer, its purpose is to make it easy to read and write Java objects to the Accumulo key fields and value that sort correctly.

 This project is an experiment and its API may change drastically.